Bernard McGrath: Maryland's School, Christchurch, New Zealand

-In 1986, McGrath left Kendall Grange to establish the Hebron Trust, a residential program in Christchurch for troubled teenagers and young adults.
-In his role at Hebron Trust, he had direct contact with the District Police Commander's Office and Youth Aid.
-At Hebron, McGrath again had access to vulnerable children.
+Despite knowledge of his sexual abuse of children at Marylands and Kendall Grange, in 1986, McGrath left Kendall Grange to establish Hebron Trust, a residential program in Christchurch for troubled teenagers and young adults.
+As the sole brother responsible for the operations of Hebron Trust, McGrath had direct contact with the District Police Commander's Office and Youth Aid.

 In 1991, two social workers complained to the order's leadership that McGrath was making sexual advances towards four children in their care.
 When they received no response, they reported their suspicions to Christchurch police.

+28 victims, most under 18 years old, reported to the Order that they had been abused by McGrath during their time at Hebron Trust.

+Complaints

 In 1992, Jason Van Dyke's mother, Janice, personally reported her son's sexual abuse by McGrath to Brother Joseph Smith.
 Smith admitted he had received another complaint about McGrath six months earlier but assured Janice "Don't worry, we are dealing with it."

+In October 1993, former Marylands student Brian Uttinger reported that Brother Rodger Moloney had sexually abused him.

+In December 1993, the mother of a boy who attended Marylands in the 1970s had written to Cardinal Thomas Williams, Archbishop of Wellington, saying that her son had been sexually assaulted throughout the entire two years he had been at the school.

+Cardinal Williams passed this information on to the Bishop of Christchurch, Bishop Meeking, who asked Brother Joseph Smith to "write to the person concerned indicating you have received it from the Cardinal and that the matter is being dealt with."

+In December 1999, another victim disclosed that Brother McGrath and Brother Moloney had sexually abused him at Marylands.

+In December 2001, a survivor told Christchurch priest Father Paddy Cahill he had been sexually abused.
+Cahill met with Brother Burke to discuss the allegation.